 Contact will be made with the Croydon Single Point of Contact (SPOC) within 24 hours of a disclosure being made.
-If the initial referral is made by telephone, the DSL will confirm the referral in writing within 24 hours of the initial telephone call.
+All referrals will be made through the MASH Portal.
 If no response or acknowledgment is received within three working days, the DSL will contact the Croydon Single Point of Contact (SPOC).